Kingdom of Kongo: Political structure

 Hereditary families controlled a few provinces, most notably the Duchy of Mbata and the County of Nkusu, through their positions as officers appointed by the king.
 In the case of Mbata, the kingdom's origin as an alliance produced this power, exercised by the Nsaku Lau.
-In the seventeenth century, political maneuvering also caused some provinces, notably Soyo, but occasionally Mbamba, to be held for very long terms by the same person.
+In the seventeenth century, political maneuvering also caused some provinces, notably Soyo, and occasionally Mbamba, to be held for very long terms by the same person.
 Provincial governments still paid income to the crown and their rulers reported to the capital to give account.

 The kingdom of Kongo was made up of a large number of provinces.
 Various sources list from six to fifteen as the principal ones.
 Duarte Lopes' description, based on his experience there in the late sixteenth century, identified six provinces as the most important.
 These were Nsundi in the northeast, Mpangu in the center, Mbata in the southeast, Soyo in the southwest and two southern provinces of Mbamba and Mpemba.

 The king of Kongo also held several kingdoms in at least nominal vassalage.
 These included the kingdoms of Kakongo, Ngoyo and Vungu to the north of Kongo.
 The royal titles, first elaborated by Afonso in 1512, styled the ruler as "King of Kongo and Lord of the Mbundus" and later titles listed a number of other counties over which he also ruled as "king".
 The Mbundu kingdoms included Ndongo (sometimes erroneously mentioned as "Angola"), Kisama and Matamba.
 All of these kingdoms were south of Kongo and much farther from the king's cultural influence than the northern kingdoms.
 Still later eastern kingdoms such as Kongo dia Nlaza were named in the ruler's titles as well.